top of page

 Allen Iverson with the Memphis Grizzlies

-Later on in the 2009-2010 NBA season, Iverson would return back to Philadelphia.
+Later in the 2009-2010 NBA season, Iverson returned to Philadelphia.

 Conclusion